2-REC/hugo-mywebsite/content/pro/sonaca2/_index.md

 ---

 <b>DESCRIPTION</b><br>
-...<br>

-(REWRITE - DUE TO SPLIT)
+As AKKA consultant, responsible for the development and maintenance of CAD and data exchange tools destined to the different departments in the company.
+Also responsible for maintaining the configurations and environments available to the different users depending on their roles.<br>
+Provide help to the support teams regarding all the development aspects.<br>

 <b>RESPONSIBILITIES</b><br>
-- Gathering and analysis of business requirements to make technical choices on implementation and submit offers to the management
+- Gathering and analysis of business requirements to make technical choices on implementation and submit offers to the management<br>
-- Development and maintenance of CATIA V5 tools and modules for the different departments
+- Development and maintenance of CATIA V5 tools and modules for the different departments<br>
-- Development of users and configurations management tools
+- Development of users and configurations management tools<br>
-- Maintenance and upgrade of data exchange tools specific to each client
+- Maintenance and upgrade of data exchange tools specific to each client<br>
-- Creation of development tools and scripts to ease and accelerate developers work
+- Creation of development tools and scripts to ease and accelerate developers work<br>

-TO REMOVE
-C#, VB.NET, VBA,, "OmniTracker, MS Office" ... ]